 Represent.Us Education Fund (RUEF) is a national, nonpartisan, nonprofit 501(c)(3) organization challenging the undue influence of well-financed special interests over American politics and government.
 RUEF supports public education, research, and online and traditional grassroots organizing to advance sweeping democracy reforms.
 RUEF is building a national trans-partisan grassroots movement to generate unprecedented support for more comprehensive reform through its Represent.Us campaign.

-Books Related to Money in Politics - $35,000 (third payment of a three-year grant)
+"Fearless Books in Perilous Times" Series - $30,000 (first payment of a three-year grant)

-The New Press is a not-for-profit publishing house operated editorially in the public interest and committed to publishing works of educational, cultural, and community value that, despite their intellectual merits, may be deemed insufficiently profitable by commercial publishers.
-The Press publishes well-written, coherently-argued books that wage “hearts and minds” campaigns, especially impactful in the field of human rights.
-Books are developed with an eye to their potential impact on policy and other public debates, their ability to play a communications role for the nonprofit sector, and their potential role as tools for educators, activists, and policymakers.
-Over the next three years, The New Press will continue its important work at the nexus of media, arts and human rights, in particular publishing books that address issues of money in politics.
+The New Press is a not-for-profit publisher in the public interest, committed to publishing in innovative ways works of educational, cultural, and community value that, despite their intellectual merits, may be deemed insufficiently profitable by commercial publishers.
+The New Press performs a unique role as a bridge between the world of artists and writers and the communities of activists, public policy reformers, and academics.
+Linking these constituencies, The New Press publishes well written, coherently-argued books that wage "hearts and minds" social justice campaigns.
+Books are developed with an eye to their potential impact on public debates; their ability to play a communications role for the nonprofit sector; and their potential role as tools for educators, activists, and policymakers.